Shakeskeyboarde/argser/README.md

 });
 ```

-The returned `options` options map would be...
+The returned `options` object would be as follows:

 ```ts
 {